-The example illustrates that with equality of outlay at gross salary level, and equality of after-tax take-home pay by the employee, the approved arrangement offers much better value for money (net benefit of R1,015,500 compared to R888,000, in this case giving over 14% more net benefit for the same outlay).
-Confusion arises because (we think) our attention is drawn to the outcome: "tax-free benefits" just sounds so good compared to "benefits will be taxed".
-We don't think to allow for the loss of purchasing power that results from paying tax before spending what remains on insurance (as is the case in an unapproved scheme).
+The example illustrates that with equality of outlay at gross salary level, and equality of aftertax take-home pay by the employee, the approved arrangement offers much better value for money (net benefit of R1,399,500 compared to R1,242,000, in this case giving nearly 13% more net benefit for the same outlay).

+How can this be so?
+Confusion arises because our attention is drawn to the outcome: "taxfree benefits" just sounds so good compared to "benefits will be taxed".
+We don't think to allow for the loss of purchasing power that has resulted from paying tax before spending what remains on insurance (which is what is actually happening in the case of an unapproved policy) as opposed to spending the full amount, pre-tax, on cover then paying tax later (which is what is actually happening in the case of an approved policy).